roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 "I..."

 Yoshino tilted her head lightly, staring at me curiously.
-I tightly clasped my fists, and shouted to her, in a loud voice:—
+I clasped my fists hard, and shouted to her, in a loud voice:—

 "I like you, Yoshino!
 I love you!"

-My entire face was burning hot, and even the breeze closed by appeared to boil affected by myself.
+My entire face was burning hot, and even the breeze close by appeared to boil affected by myself.
 "Oh, so that what it was," said she, and, seemingly wishing to proceed, upon a big nod,

 "I know,"